 Look at the advantages and disadvantages of other employer pension schemes when compared with the NEST scheme.
 Once you have analysed this, you can then decide which is more suitable for your organisation.
 A combination of two schemes may be the most appropriate approach initially, with staff eligibility for different schemes contributing to the solution; e.g. senior and employed staff being enrolled into an occupational scheme and contract staff being enrolled in NEST.

 2. Work on your budgets

-Currently employers have to contribute 2% of every employees’ ‘qualifying earnings’ to their occupational pension scheme but this will increase to 3% in April 2019, which will have a considerable impact on the costs of the business.
+Employers have to contribute 3% of every employees’ ‘qualifying earnings’ to their occupational pension scheme, which will have a considerable impact on the costs of the business.
 If you offer a higher contribution rate, plan for the cost and long term implications of enrolling all staff on this basis.
 Look at whether you are making contributions on the full salary amount or band earnings.
 The key is to budget for these newly introduced measures, so that larger pension contributions do not make a sudden impact on costs.
 Employers may consider reviewing their total remuneration package in order to absorb these extra costs and looking at methods such as salary sacrifice as a cost-effective way of increasing pension contributions.

 3. Review your current systems to make sure they can cope with the additional administration.

 Can your payroll and HR systems cope with any extra administration?
 This is particularly relevant for any organisations that run both an occupational pension scheme and enrol some staff into the NEST system.

 4. Effectively communicate these changes to your staff